bump-sh/docs/src/_help/mcp-servers/access-management.md

 **On your side:** set up an authorization server in your identity provider and configure the appropriate scopes and clients.
 Refer to your provider's documentation for this step.

 > Only OAuth servers are supported for now.
-For validation purposes, the server needs to be set up using [JWT tokens](https://oauth.net/2/jwt/) or [a userinfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).
+For validation purposes, the server needs to be set up using [JWT tokens](https://oauth.net/2/jwt/) or a [UserInfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).
 {: .info}

 **On Bump.sh side:** provide the URL of your OAuth authorization server in your MCP server settings.
 Bump.sh will redirect users through your authentication flow before granting access.